- Shawn Basey

 To ensure a comfortable and safe swimming experience in Tbilisi, consider the following essential tips:

-Summer Season (June-August): This period is when most outdoor pools and water parks are at their prime since Tbilisi is a virtual oven, offering the most enjoyable conditions for cooling off.
+Summer Season (June-August): This period is when outdoor pools and water parks are at their prime, offering the most enjoyable conditions for cooling off.

-Weekdays vs. Weekends: Pools and water parks like Gino Paradise can get crowded on weekends, though Gino's location tends to keep the crowd down a bit.
-Weekdays generally offer a more relaxed and less congested experience, allowing for greater enjoyment of the facilities.
+Weekdays vs. Weekends: Pools and water parks like Gino Paradise can get crowded on weekends.
+Weekdays generally offer a more relaxed experience, allowing for greater enjoyment of the facilities.

-Sunscreen: Given Tbilisi's hot summers and ample sunshine, sunscreen is an absolute necessity for outdoor swimming to protect the skin from harmful UV rays.
+Sunscreen: With Tbilisi's hot summers and ample sunshine, sunscreen is essential for outdoor swimming.

-Towels: While some facilities, such as the Vake Swimming Pool, provide towels, it's always a good idea to bring your own.
+Towels: While some facilities provide towels, it’s always a good idea to bring your own.

-Cash (Georgian Lari - GEL): Although many establishments accept card payments, smaller vendors at lakes or specific fees (like the doctor's note required at some Olympic pools) might necessitate cash.
+Cash (Georgian Lari - GEL): Many establishments accept card payments, but smaller vendors may require cash.
 Public transport also operates using a unified card system or requires exact cash fares.

-Water Bottle: Staying hydrated is crucial, particularly at outdoor locations with limited shade, where prolonged exposure to the sun can lead to dehydration.
+Water Bottle: Staying hydrated is crucial, especially at outdoor locations with limited shade.

-Swim Cap: Certain professional pools may enforce a requirement for swim caps for hygiene purposes.
-It is advisable to check with the facility beforehand or carry one.
+Swim Cap: Certain professional pools may require swim caps for hygiene.
+It’s advisable to check with the facility beforehand.

-Doctor's Note: Don't be surprised if a swimming pool requires an additional "doctor's note" provided for a fee onsite.
-This is usual and costs around 15 GEL or so.
+Doctor's Note: Don’t be surprised if a swimming pool requires a "doctor's note" for a fee onsite.
+This is common and costs around 15 GEL.

 Europark Note: As of July 21, 2024, Europark is no longer operational, and this guide focuses on currently available options.